Swansea Stained Glass Archive | Archif Gwydr Lliw Abertawe

 drawing

-image not available Cartoon for the Lifeboat Window
+image not available Design for Admission to the Royal College of Art

 artist: Tim Lewis